lilyschlaug/BAE305-SP24-Lab-8/Home.md

 # By: Lily Schlaug and Noah Lane
 # Summary
 The goal of this lab was to serve as an introduction to block coding and use it to communicate with the Arduino.
-This was done using MIT App Inventor program.
-Once the app was designed.
+A robot was built by using materials in the Sparkfun Inventor's kit.
+Some code from a previous lab was reused to program movements of the motors.
+Our app was developed using MIT App Inventor program.
+Once the app was designed, desired instructions were sent to the robot through the app.

 # Materials
 1 x Computer running Arduino IDE